 The Food Autonomy Festival (FAF) Amsterdam is a festival organised around the months of May/June.
 During this weekend people involved in food autonomy present and celebrate alternatives and resistance to the state and corporate-controlled industrial food system.

 The first two editions took place Bajesdorp in Amsterdam and were one day events with food, talks and music.
 The third was a three day action camp which took place in support of the the Behoud Lutkemeer campaign.
 The fourth was a Homemade edition with an online webinar due to the corona crisis and a ‘real-life’ seed-bombing action at the Lutkemeerpolder.
+The fifth edition took place online and across Amsterdam, Utrecht, and Wageningen over the first two weekends of June!

-We will be continuing this festival for the upcoming years.
 If you’d like to get involved just get in touch!